The Normal Operating Range For A Business Is Called The

 The normal operating range for a business is called the operating zone or operational bandwidth.
 This term refers to the range of conditions, activities, and financial metrics within which a business can function efficiently, sustainably, and profitably.
-In practice, operating outside this range often leads to inefficiencies, financial strain, or even failure.
-Understanding and maintaining this range is critical for long-term success, as it ensures alignment between resources, goals, and market demands Which is the point..
+But operating outside this range often leads to inefficiencies, financial strain, or even failure.
+Understanding and maintaining this range is critical for long-term success, as it ensures alignment between resources, goals, and market demands Took long enough..

 What Defines the Normal Operating Range?